Frequently asked questions (FAQ)

 How long can you keep a bottle of Blossa Lätt Vinglögg or Non-alcoholic glögg?

 Unopened bottle: An unopened bottle of Blossa Lätt Vinglögg lasts over two seasons, which means about 24 months from the production date.
-Best before date on the bottle.
-Blossa Lätt Vinglögg does not go bad like fresh food, but the best before date says the product meets our sensory requirements.
-What happens to the product over time is that the flavor profile continuously changes, and if it is stored for a long time, the sensory profile will go from glögg to a profile similar to a fortified wine.
-The taste of glögg decreases with age, but if you try the product and think it is good, it can be consumed even though the best before date has passed.
+The best before date is stated on the bottle.
+Blossa Lätt Vinglögg does not go bad like fresh food, but the best before date shows that the product meets our sensory requirements.
+Over time, the flavor profile continuously changes, and if it is stored for a long time, the sensory profile will go from glögg to a profile similar to a fortified wine.
+The taste of glögg decreases with age, but if it has passed it's best before date but you find that it still taste up to standard, then, by all means, enjoy!
 The product keeps well if stored unopened in a dark and cool place that maintains an even temperature.

 Opened bottle: Opened Blossa Lätt Vinglögg and Blossa Non-alcoholic versions do not go bad like fresh foods, but what happens is that the sensory profile changes.
-What happens to the product over time is that the flavor profile continuously changes, and if it is stored for a long time, the sensory profile will go from glögg to a profile similar to a fortified wine.
+Over time the flavor profile continuously changes, and if it is stored for a long time, the sensory profile will go from glögg to a profile similar to a fortified wine.
 An opened bottle means that oxygen is added and that the product can oxidize.
 The oxidation is minimized if you store the bottle in a dark and cool place.
 The easiest way to check if the product is drinkable is to try it.
-If the contents of the bottle have oxidized, you get a smell of old apples, but if the glögg smells and tastes good, you can drink it.
+If the contents of the bottle have oxidized, you get a smell of old apples, but if the glögg still smells and tastes good, then, by all means, enjoy!

 How long can you store a bottle of Blossa Vinglögg, Starkvinsglögg, Trestjärnig Guld, Silver & Brons?